 At a more strategic level, the Council also tasked the EU High Representative for Foreign and Security Policy (EUHR) with the role of assessing the future challenges and opportunities for the EU.

-The decisions taken at that summit meeting subsequently laid the foundations for the significant developments in EU defence that have taken place over the last four years.
+The decisions taken at that summit meeting subsequently laid the foundations for the significant developments in EU defence that have taken place over the last few years.

 First and foremost, in June 2016 the EU High Representative published a new EU Global Strategy for Foreign and Security Policy, which offered an overarching strategic vision for the EU’s global role in the future and measures for achieving its aims.
 Security and defence was identified as one of five priorities going forward.

 A Security and Defence Implementation Plan (SDIP) was subsequently adopted by EU leaders in December 2016, as part of a broader package of defence and security measures which also focused on increased cooperation between the EU and NATO and the implementation of the European Commission’s Defence Action Plan on the European defence industry.
 Specific measures of the SDIP included:

 In December 2017 the Council of Ministers also formally adopted a Decision establishing Permanent Structured Cooperation (PESCO).
 25 EU Member States have joined PESCO, with the exception of Denmark, Malta and the UK.
 To date, 34 PESCO projects have been identified.
 Among the more ‘strategic’ projects on the list is a medium altitude, long endurance unmanned drone, an upgrade to the Tiger attack helicopter and a high-altitude Intelligence, surveillance and reconnaissance (ISR) capability.
 Any capabilities developed through the PESCO mechanism will remain under national control and will not be “EU” military assets.